datapractice/machinelearners/support/to_do.md

 #todo

 ## in general

-beniger on the control of control; also on the history of the program and programming foucault on referentiality for ch_function -- arch of know, 91 foucault on archaeology - 191
+add svd and reference to other matrix based techniques in ch on vector space add hallinan and striphas on deepening algorithmic in ch on vector space beniger on the control of control; also on the history of the program and programming foucault on referentiality for ch_function -- arch of know, 91 foucault on archaeology - 191